Building a Wi-Fi Controlled Remote Antenna Switch with ESP32

-If you've ever wanted to switch between multiple HF antennas without walking out to the feedpoint, this project is for you.
-Using an ESP32 Wi-Fi microcontroller, a 4-channel relay module, and a few SO-239 connectors, you can build a remote antenna switch that you control directly from your phone or any web browser.
+If you've ever wished you could change HF antennas without walking to the feedpoint—or climbing behind the operating desk—this build is for you.
+With an ESP32 Wi-Fi microcontroller, a 4-channel relay module, and a few SO-239 connectors, you can create a remote antenna switch you control from any phone, tablet, or computer on your network.

 Overview